 Article Translations: (Spanish)

 Corneal abrasions are a common type of eye injury in kids.
-They happen when something, like sand or dirt, gets into the eye.
+They happen when something scratches the surface of the eye.

-Things that can damage the cornea include dust, sand, wood shavings, hay, sparks, bugs, pieces of paper, and even fingernails.
-The cornea also can be damaged by chemical irritants, improper use of contact lenses, bright lights, and reactions to things like contact lens solutions and eye makeup.
+This damage can happen from dust, sand, metallic particles, leaves, glitter, wood shavings, sparks, bugs, pieces of paper, and even fingernails.
+The cornea also can be damaged by chemical irritants, superglue, improper use of contact lenses, and reactions to things like contact lens solutions and eye makeup.

 Other symptoms can include: